 If, as is common in health economics, we take quality-adjusted life years (or QALYs) as the relevant unit of health-related well-being, then utilitarianism is embodied in standard cost-effectiveness analysis which prioritizes interventions by their cost per QALY gained.
-An example is the approach championed by the World Health Organization (WHO)'s CHOICE project, which stands for CHOosing Interventions that are Cost-Effective (Betram and Edejer 2021).
-Views in between utilitarianism and leximin are embodied by common forms of equityweighted cost-effectiveness analysis that give non-infinite additional weight to QALY gains to the worse off (Bognar & Hirose, 2014).
-An example is the priority-setting principles proposed by the Norwegian Committee on Priority Setting in the Health Sector, on which a QALY gained by someone facing a large health burden is taken to be one and a half times more valuable than a QALY gained by someone facing a middling health burden, and three times more valuable than a QALY gained by someone facing a small health burden (Ottersen et al., 2016).
+An example is the approach championed by the World Health Organization's (WHO) CHOICE project, which stands for CHOosing Interventions that are Cost-Effective (Betram and Edejer 2021).
+Views in between utilitarianism and leximin are embodied by common forms of equity-weighted cost-effectiveness analysis that give noninfinite additional weight to QALY gains to the worse-off (Bognar and Hirose 2014).
+An example is the priority-setting principles proposed by the Norwegian Committee on Priority Setting in the Health Sector, on which a QALY gained by someone facing a large health burden is taken to be one and a half times more valuable than a QALY gained by someone facing a middling health burden, and three times more valuable than a QALY gained by someone facing a small health burden (Ottersen et al. 2016).

-Insofar as practical policy-making in health is guided by explicit principles of distributive justice, utilitarianism in the form of standard cost-effectiveness or moderate pluralist egalitarianism/prioritarianism in the form of equity-weighted cost-effectiveness with non-infinite additional weights for improvements for the worse off dominate.
-In this paper, we shall focus on two characteristics of such commonly applied principles.
-First, in the choices of the kind outlined in the Introduction, when the groups facing the greater harm and the lesser harm are equal in size they prioritize by severity.
+Insofar as practical policymaking in health is guided by explicit principles of distributive justice, the dominant principles in use are either utilitarianism in the form of standard cost-effectiveness or moderate pluralist egalitarianism/prioritarianism in the form of equity-weighted cost-effectiveness with noninfinite additional weights for improvements for the worse-off.
+In this chapter, we shall focus on two characteristics of such commonly applied principles.
+First, in the choices of the kind outlined in the Introduction, when the groups facing the greater harm and the lesser harm are equal in size, they prioritize by severity.
 For saving the group facing the greater individual burdens in such a case both maximizes total well-being and improves the lot of the worse off.
-Second, these common principles mandate saving a larger group from a lesser individual harm if the larger group is sufficiently numerous, even when the lesser harm is much less severe than the greater harm (Fleurbaey et al., 2009).
-The only difference is that for utilitarianism, fewer people are required for the balance to tip in favour of the people facing the lesser harm than for moderate egalitarianism or prioritarianism.
-To illustrate, consider a very mild chronic ailment that reduces health-related well-being in an otherwise healthy population by one-thousandth of a QALY for every year of its duration.
+Second, these common principles mandate saving a larger group from a lesser individual harm if the larger group is sufficiently numerous, even when the lesser harm is much less severe than the greater harm (Fleurbaey et al. 2009).
+The only difference is that for utilitarianism, fewer people are required for the balance to tip in favor of the people facing the lesser harm than for moderate egalitarianism or prioritarianism.
+To illustrate, consider a very mild chronic ailment that reduces healthrelated well-being in an otherwise healthy population by one-thousandth of a QALY for every year of its duration.
 Suppose that it starts at the age of twenty and lasts until the person dies suddenly (from other causes) at eighty.
 On the form of utilitarianism embodied in standard cost-effectiveness, it would take one thousand such cases to outweigh one death of a young person at twenty who, if saved, would otherwise live in good health until eighty.
 On the Norwegian proposal, the death of the young person would receive three times this weight, so it would take three thousand such cases.